Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Susan Greenberg (Flute)

 Susan Greenberg enjoys a versatile career as soloist, chamber musician, symphony player, and recording artist.
 The Los Angeles Times has described her playing as “brilliant,” “elegant” and “supple,” and has lauded her “panache” and “musical projection.”
 She has performed with the LA Philharmonic, LA Opera, New York City Opera, American Ballet Theater, among others.
-During her 36 years with the LA Chamber Orchestra, she frequently appeared as a soloist, premiering concertos especially written for her.
+During her 36 years with the LA Chamber Orchestra, she frequently premiering concertos especially written for her.
 Ms. Greenberg has received the “Most Valuable Player” award from the National Association of Recording Arts and Sciences.
-She received both her B.A., cum laude, and her M.A. from UCLA, and is presently the flute professor at Pepperdine University.
+She is presently the flute professor at Pepperdine University.
 Ms. Greenberg is the Co-Artistic Director of Chamber Music Palisades, now celebrating its nineteenth season.
 Ms. Greenberg has recorded over 500 motion pictures.

 Cristina Montes Mateo (Harp)